-A total of 12 million partially prefabricated parts arrived onsite for Ag Installers to assemble; a process that could take double the amount of time if it weren’t partly-constructed offsite.
+A total of 12 million partially prefabricated construction materials arrived onsite for Ag Installers to assemble; a process that could take double the amount of time if it weren’t partly-constructed offsite.
 In fact, prefab buildings go up 30% - 50% faster than traditional construction buildings, taking a project from conception to completion quickly and easily — reaching that coveted return on investment fast.
 With high-quality inventory management, prefab construction is almost as simple as building a bed frame — just with a few more parts.

 2. Streamlined communication with the manufacturer

 In prefab construction, inventory is everything.
 When dealing with such a high volume of inventory, it’s important to have a system in place that helps you manage everything — from scheduling to reporting — seamlessly.
 Hence why Ag Installers implemented Fieldwire — to help them track millions of parts and communicate with the manufacturer in China.
 Using Fieldwire, the Ag Installers team communicated in real-time and annotated all details about missing parts in one place.
-With so much inventory to keep track of across the site, a new employee was hired to solely track missing parts using Fieldwire tasks.
+With so much inventory to keep track of across the site, a new employee was hired to solely track missing parts using Fieldwire’s construction task management app.

 President of Ag Installers, Enrique Mendez, said having a platform which enables clear and transparent communication is critical for the success of prefab construction projects.
 He said: “When we can’t find a part we’re looking for, it gets logged as a Fieldwire task and added to the ‘missing parts’ category.
 The part number, a description, pictures, location, and the quantity we’re missing is also added.
 We assign the task to the manufacturer and leave it as ‘open’ until an order is placed.
 Then we ‘verify’ the task to communicate it has been resolved,” said Mendez.